datawowio/datawow-ruby/README.md

 ---
 ## Example

-We have initiated each modules since the library being called, so you could call from package that we provided [here](#class_explanation)
+Since the library being called. we have initiated each modules, so you could call from package that we provided [here](#class_explanation)
 ##### Setting project key
 ```ruby
 Datawow.project_key = '_token'